In our stores

 Robert reads well in Spanish but speaks very little English.
 Marisa has trouble decoding basic stories.
 And Ms. Johnson, their second grade teacher, must teach them both to read – along with 23 other students.
 How?
 She must differentiate classroom instruction.

-Differentiated Reading Instruction: Teaching Every Child is a 60-minute webcast that outlines the most effective strategies teachers can use to address the many different needs of each of their students – so that kids capable of learning to read, like Robert and Marisa, won't fall behind.
+This webcast outlines the most effective strategies teachers can use to address the many different needs of each of their students — so that kids capable of learning to read, like Robert and Marisa, won’t fall behind.

 Presenters